Cooperative Manipulation via Internal Force Regulation: A Rigidity Theory Perspective: Main Results

-{In this section we provide closed form expressions for the interaction forces of the coupled object-agents system and link them to the D\&B rigidity matrix notion introduced in Section \ref{sec:Rigidity}.
-In particular, we consider that the robotic agents and the object form a graph {that will be defined in the sequel}. {Note that, due to the rigidity of the grasping points, the forces exerted by an agent influence, not only the object, but all the other agents as well.
-Hence, since there exists interaction among all the pairs of agents as well as the agents and the object, we model their connection as a complete graph, as {explicitly} described below}.
-Moreover, as will be clarified later, the rigidity matrix of this graph encodes the constraints of the agents-object system, imposed by the rigidity of the grasping points, and plays an important role in the expression of the agents-object interaction forces. }
+{In this section we provide a closed-form expression for the internal forces of the coupled object-agents system and link them to the D\&B rigidity matrix notion introduced in Section \ref{sec:Rigidity}.
+In particular, we consider that the robotic agents form a graph {that will be defined in the sequel}}. {Note that, due to the rigidity of the grasping points, the forces exerted by an agent influence, not only the object, but all the other agents as well.
+Hence, since there exists interaction among all the pairs of agents we model their connection as a complete graph, as {explicitly} described below}.
+Moreover, as will be clarified later, the rigidity matrix of this graph encodes the constraints among the agents, imposed by the rigidity of the grasping points, and plays an important role in the expression of the internal forces. }